glass-ships/centroot/README.md

 This image can be used as a base environment into which you can install analysis packages that depend on ROOT.

-You can also build in an installation of JupyterLab and set it up to run through your local host.
+JupyterLab is also built in, and you can set it up to run through your local host.
 (This is black magic to me though, I recommend looking into [this repository](https://github.com/slaclab/slac-jupyterhub) as an example)

 # Usage